iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 ## Running the experiment with default parameters

-The purpose of `dvc exp` commands is to run the pipeline for ephemeral experiments.
+The purpose of `dvc exp` subcommands is to run the pipeline for ephemeral experiments.
 By _ephemeral_ we mean the experiments can be run without committing parameter and dependency changes to Git.
 Instead the artifacts produced for each experiment are tracked by DVC and persisted on demand.